jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - N/A - skip, don't know.

 20. Do you have challenges with the notebook UI?
+    - No progress bar for running long notebooks.
+    - No marketplace for Extensions (e.g. 5 star ratings, browsable categories).
+    - No global search.
+    - Can't collapse sections of a notebook hierarchically.
-    - Poor autocompletion [LSP, show methods/ attributes].
+    - Poor autocompletion (e.g. LSP, show methods/ attributes).
     - No modes for editing other Jupyter documents (MyST, Jupyter Book).
     - Can't see hidden (.) files in file browser.
-    - Can't collapse sections of a notebook hierarchically.
-    - No progress bar for running long notebooks.
     - Don't know which cell failed in long notebook.
-    - No Extension marketplace (5 star ratings, categories).
-    - No global search.

     For each of the items above, specify:
     - Not a problem for me.